 Despite or perhaps because of the ongoing obesity crisis, more Americans are taking an interest in improving their eating habits, from cutting back on meat consumption to buying more organic produce.
-The public outcry over “pink slime” and growing concerns over food contamination exemplify this trend.
+Growing concerns over food contamination exemplify this trend.

 But it is also true that switching to a healthier regimen is not a simple process.
 Many Americans are confused about what to do in the face of often contradictory messages they get from the government, health experts, advocacy groups and food manufacturers.
 Is a vegetarian diet preferable to an omnivore eating style?
 Is organic food worth the extra costs?
 Is it possible to eat better on a limited budget?
 Can snacking be part of a healthy lifestyle?
 There are no definite answers to questions like these.

 Small Steps Toward a Healthier You

 Work Better Than Trying Radical Changes

 “Whether you’ve been told that you need to lose weight by your doctor, have special medical concerns or just want to look and feel better, learning how to eat healthy meals is a life-long experience,” says Allen Smith, a health and fitness writer.
 Unless you have a specific plan you can follow and that works for you, trying to design a balanced diet can be an overwhelming task, he says.